YoussefGaafar/corso-training-website/README.md

 - **Responsive Design**: The website is fully responsive and looks great on all devices.
 - **Bootstrap Integration**: Utilizes Bootstrap for styling and layout.
-- **Custom CSS**: Additional custom styles to enhance the look and feel.
+- **Custom SCSS**: Additional custom styles to enhance the look and feel.
 - **Interactive Elements**: JavaScript for interactive components.
 - **Modern UI/UX**: Clean and modern design to provide a great user experience.